Rebecca Boone: Children

 Boone raised eighteen children.
-Soon after her weddding, Boone took in her husband's two orphaned nephews, Jesse and Jonathan.
-Her brother-in-law Israel Boone and his wife died of tuberculosis prior to her wedding; their two daughters also died of the disease soon after their parents.
+Soon after her wedding, Boone took in her husband's two orphaned nephews, Jesse and Jonathan.
+Her brother-in-law Israel Boone and his wife died of tuberculosis before her wedding; their two daughters also died of the disease soon after their parents.
 Jesse and Jonathan lived with Boone in North Carolina until the family left for Kentucky in 1773.

-Over twenty-five years, Boone delivered six sons and four daughters, most of whom where born in North Carolina and one was born in Boonesborough.
+Over twenty-five years, Boone delivered six sons and four daughters, most of whom were born in North Carolina and one was born in Boonesborough.
 Boone's children were: